 Baguio Escapade 2015

-My mother-in-law gave me Bible Land Treasures’ The Anointing Oil as one of their presents which I am very grateful for.
-A good God we indeed have. 🙂
+My mother-in-law gave me Bible Land Treasures’The Anointing Oil as one of their presents, which I am truly grateful for.
+Ah yes, a good God we indeed have. 🙂

 The Anointing Oil

-The Anointing Oil smelled more delicate and milder than the Spikenard Magdalena perfume which is a combination of frankincense, myrrh and spikenard.
-It also has a lighter color as compared to the perfume and less concentrated.
+The Anointing Oil smelled more delicate and milder than the Spikenard Magdalena perfume which is a combination of frankincense, myrrh, and spikenard.
+It also has a lighter color compared to the perfume and less concentrated.
 I have used the perfume twice already but I haven’t used the anointing oil yet.

 I have decided to come up with this project of filling in empty bottles with memorabilia from certain special events.
 I posted just recently regarding flowers from my brother’s wedding last April and been contemplating what to do with them.
 I have been staring at them for quite some time now whether to throw them away or not as they are still beautiful and lovely to look at though they’ve been dried for almost a month already.
 I finally decided to do the latter.